-- Performance on midterm exams (15% each) (combines for 45% of the class grade) - Performance on regularly assigned homework (40%) - Performance on the comprehensive final examination (15%) (can count for up to 30%; see below)
+- Performance on midterm exams (12% each) (combines for 48% of the class grade) - Performance on regularly assigned homework (40%) - Performance on the comprehensive final examination (12%) (can count for up to 24%; see below)

 Your instructor makes every effort to return homework and quizzes as soon as possible after receiving them.
-Because of this, you will often receive homework back the class after it was due and you will often go through some of the problems in class.
-Since it would be unfair to accept work from students who had the advantage of hearing the correct answers in class, late work will be docked at least 15% and up to 50% (at instructor discretion, based on circumstances) if turned in between the original due date and the next class, and will not be accepted for credit more than one class after it was originally due.
+Because of this, you will often have graded homework returned (with an answer key) the class after it was due.
+Since it would be unfair to accept work from students who had the advantage of having the answer key available, late work will be docked at least 10% and up to 50% (at instructor discretion, based on circumstances) if turned in between the original due date and the next class, and will not be accepted for credit more than one class after it was originally due.
 Your lowest homework grade will be dropped.